 - Understand how to shutoff or bypass every piece of equipment.

 - Every employee should go through required OSHA/GHS safety training.
 Local and online resources are readily available.

 - Make sure employees understand all product labels and warnings.

-- Provide a central located SDS booklet or computer access for employees to reference in case of an emergency.
+- Distribute a central located SDS booklet or computer access for employees to reference in case of an emergency.

 - Provide eye wash stations, proper eye protection, gloves, aprons etc.

-- Provide an emergency checklist with contacts to local fire, poison control and hospital.
+- Post an emergency checklist with contacts to local fire, poison control and hospital.
 Every chemical label should provide a 24-hour emergency phone number.

 - Make sure all drums, pails, and holding tanks are free of any leaks.